OpenAtom-Linyaps/linyaps-doc/en/guide/debug/faq.md

 17. Why does the execution of binary with `suid` and `guid` permissions fail?

     In order to ensure system security, Linglong container prohibits the execution of such permission binaries in the container.

+18. The input method of uab offline package format cannot be used under debian and ubuntu?

+    It is recommended to install the `fictx` input method to experience it.